ChaddFrasier/ChaddFrasier/README.md

 My name is Chadd Frasier and I'm a Software Developer that graduated from Northern Arizona University.
 I am currently working as a Web Developer and Machine Learning Researcher for the USGS.
 I want to go back to school to earn my Master's.

+### News
+- Recently, I have been working with Dr.Laszlo Kestay of the USGS to develop a web service for prepairing publication ready figures that can generate icons based on metadata inside of ISIS Cube files.
+01/01/2020
+- I have been working on photometric DN value predictions using Lasso and Ridge Regression machine learning algorithms.

 ### Technologies & Toolkit:
 ![](https://img.shields.io/badge/OS-Linux-informational?style=plastic&logo=linux&logoColor=white&color=2496ED)
 ![](https://img.shields.io/badge/IDE-VS_Code-informational?style=plastic&logo=visual-studio-code&logoColor=white&color=007ACC)